Starignus/PythonPractise/Week1/RPIsetup/RPI_setup.md

 #### For replacing the image on the SD Card

-#### For Windows
+#### For Windows and Mac OS
 1. Download SDFormatter if none installed [here](https://www.sdcard.org/downloads/formatter_4/).
-2. Download Win 32 Disk Imager if none installed [here](https://sourceforge.net/projects/win32diskimager/)
+2. Download Win 32 Disk Imager if none installed [here](https://sourceforge.net/projects/win32diskimager/) or Etcher For Mac [here] (https://www.etcher.io).
 3. Use SDFormatter to format the SD card.
 Please be careful and make sure you select the correct drive letter.
-4. Use SDFormatter to re-image the backed up image into the SD card.
+4. Use Win 32 Disk Imager or Etcher to re-image the backed up image into the SD card.
 I.e. select the file name, the drive letter of the SD card, and then click Write.
 Please be careful that the correct drive letter is selected.
 If you wish to install a fresh Raspbian OS, you can download it [here](www.raspberrypi.org).
 5. Once this is done, a new image has been rewritten on your SD Card!